vanshmehra/Predicting-Marks-using-Supervised-ML/README.md

 # Predicting the percentage of a student based on the number of study hours
-This was the task I solved durih my data science intern at the TSF
+This was the task I solved during my data science intern at the TSF

 ## Problem Statement
 To predict the percentage of a student based on the number of study hours